Set on the Silk Road, Uzbekistan has

 Fly overnight from London to Tashkent with

-Mir (or similar) for 1 night.
-Afternoon tour of
+(or similar) for 1 night.
+Afternoon tour of the old

-fortresses of Ayaz Kala and Toprak Kala before
+Ayaz Kala and Toprak Kala before an afternoon

-an afternoon drive to Khiva via Ulli Khovli.
-Stay
+drive to Khiva via Ulli Khovli.
+Stay 2 nights at the

-at the Malika Kheivak Hotel (or similar) for 2
+Malika Kheivak Hotel (or similar) (B, L, D)

 Full-day tour of Khiva, including Kunya Ark, Islam

 Khoja minaret and Tash Havli Palace.
 (B, D)

 Morning transfer to Urgench airport and fly to